Contra Grant On Exaggerated Differences

 But I think he’s very wrong about the science.
 I think Hyde’s article is a gimmick which buries very real differences under a heap of meaningless similarities.
 I think that it’s inappropriate to cite it to respond to claims of specific differences that it didn’t investigate.
 I think that claims of a gender-equitable-society-effect in a different domain are inappropriate given the clear opposite effect in the domain being talked about it.
 I think it’s wrong to privilege likely-selection-biased evidence from a single college over all the evidence from the country as a whole.
 I think it’s wrong to suppose unique stereotypes in tech and engineering domains with no theory of how they got there, when there are non-stereotype-based theories that better explain the evidence.
 And I think it’s wrong to ignore all the studies about congenital adrenal hyperplasia.

-And I think that, in being wrong about the science, he’s (probably unintentionally) giving aid and comfort to the people who have admitted that turning tech into a climate of constant fear and violence is the end goal.
+And I think that, in being wrong about the science, he’s (probably unintentionally) giving aid and comfort to the people who have admitted that turning tech into a climate of fear and threats of violence is the end goal.

 Grant is one of the few people doing the virtuous thing and trying to debate this without calling for other people’s deaths.
 I’m trying to do the virtuous thing and respond to him.
 But I worry that lots of people on Grant’s side aren’t as virtuous as he is, and I don’t know how to protect anybody from that except by begging people to please look at the science and try to get it right.